msteckyefantis/subzero/README.md

 ## About:

 Freeze a class, freeze a function, or freeze an object.
+For Node version 6 or greater.

 ## install: